MariaProcopii/LFAF/reports/FOURTH_LAB_REPORT.md

 Algorithmic efficiency;
 Language recognition;

-To modify a Context-free grammar into CNF we need to perform several steps:[2]
+To modify a Context-free grammar into CNF we need to perform several steps:[2] and [3]
 1. Eliminate ε productions.
 A -> ϵ
 2. Eliminate any renaming ( Unit-productions ).
 Production in form of A -> B, where A, B are non-termial.
 3. Eliminate inaccessible symbols.
 Symbol is called inaccessible, if it doesn’t exist S -> α1xα2, namely x doesn't appear in any deviation from the start symbol.